 You can examine the sample code that comes with this example to see the exact form of this C-APDU.

-It’s not the intent of this article to examine how to interact with an NDEF smart tag at the NDEF level using low level commands so we simply respond with byte [] CommonADPUs.noNdefSupportRapdu as a simple way of responding to the reader if the C-APDU matches one of the NFC Forum Type 4 commands.
+It’s not the intent of this article to examine how to interact with an NDEF smart tag at the NDEF level using low level commands so we simply respond with byte [] CommonADPUs.noNdefSupportRapdu as a simple way of responding to the reader if the C-APDU indicates selection of the NFC Forum Type 4 NDEF Tag Application which our sample Java application does not support..

 Any other C-APDU that we do not understand or do not want to handle is rejected with the byte [] CommonADPUs.insNotSupportedRapdu response for (SW1, SW2) of (0x6D, 0x00) which is a standard form for the “Instruction Not Supported” response.